Oh yeah yeah !

-Thus, more generally, the materials are for me adventurous guides, who constantly influence my composition by drawing.
-On paper, the lines are placed intuitively first, like fuzzy landmarks at the start.
-I use all the surface of the paper first, leaving traces here and there, to slowly define the framework of my composition, the outline line of the guitar.
+The materials are for me adventurous guides who constantly influence my composition.
+On paper, the lines are placed intuitively at first, like fuzzy landmarks present on all its surface... leaving traces here and there, progressively defining the outline line of the guitar.

 The final piece keeps in memory the sum of all these impressions left inside or outside its template: Thus, unconscious links are created under the eye of the viewer/player, leaving him/her with an sensation of dynamic movement which seems to emanate from the instrument.

-If wood, sound, and music are an integral part of my work as a luthier, my creative passion is fueled by this idea that the instruments I create can transcend different materials towards an existence of multiple dimensions, that is to say - sculptural, pictorial, light-reflective, and acoustically responsive.
+If wood, sound and music are an integral part of my work as a luthier, my creative passion is fueled by the idea that the instruments I create can transcend different materials towards this brand new object, expressive as much in terms of form and function.

 You seem to build all sorts of instrument; - What is your speciality ?